jeffamerican/model-tracker-server/API_REFERENCE.md

 - `api_identifier`: Provider's API identifier
 - `service_type`: Classification of the entry (`api_endpoint`, `server_rental`, `subscription`, etc.)
+- `api_schema`: JSON schema or usage snippet for the model's API (if available)
+- `generation_latency`: Typical time to generate a result (if available)
+- `description`: Human-readable model description when provided
+- `last_updated`: ISO timestamp for when the record was scraped
 - `Model`: Model name/identifier
 - `Input`: Input token pricing
 - `Output`: Output token pricing